…and why they may be utterly useless

 - Go in the spirit of usefulness, not to “get” social points or further your “little plans and designs.”
 My sponsor used to tell me to see “what (I) could pack into the stream of life.”
 I show up to give.
 I can give others my attention, my humor, my encouragement, and my caring for them.
 If it’s a homemade party, I can ask the hosts what I might do to help.
 What matters is not how these offerings are received, but the spiritual flow they put me in.

-- Bring a shitload of kick-ass non-alcoholic drinks if possible, that is, if it’s not a fancy catered type thing.
+- Bring a supply of kick-ass non-alcoholic drinks if possible, that is, if it’s not a fancy catered type thing.
 As above, bring them not only for yourself, but others.
 “Hey, I just happened to pick up some Reed’s Ginger Beer, Martinelli’s, and this amazing Trader Joe’s whatever on my way over!
 Enjoy!”

-- Have recovery buddy.
+- Have a recovery buddy.
 Either bring a sober alcoholic with you, or arrange to check in with one before and after.

 - Pray your ass off.
 Pray before, pray during (in the bathroom or just your mind), and pray again when it’s time to leave.
 “God, please help me remember what’s truly important, who I am, and that you’re with me” might be a better prayer than “Help me not drink.”